Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 Is there some truth in what people have said?
 Some comments by an offender may be dismissed as inaccurate or based on wrong information.
 Other remarks may need to be examined.
 I had to ask myself questions such as: "Do I really lack talent in certain areas as he said?"
 I looked at years of encouragement and positive feedback from past and current leaders to confirm that I have these talents.

 Self-examination is a part of Christian living that helps us to grow (2 Corinthians 13:5).
 In the end, we need to look at our personal body of evidence to discern what is true and what is not.
 One person’s opinion does not define who we are or what we should be doing.

 Sometimes destructive criticism hurts because we have pride that needs to be rooted out.
 There may also be some sore spots of emotional pain that were triggered and need to be processed and healed.

 It took some time and prayer for me to recover from the destructive criticism from the leader, but I was able to let it go.
 I accepted some of his constructive comments and ignored the rest.
-I resisted the temptation to run and quit.
-I continue to serve in various ways where I feel God is leading me.
+I resisted the temptation to run and quit participating in ministries.
+I continued to serve in the various ways where I felt God was leading me.

-It have been many years since this incident and I rarely see the person who hurt me.
-If I did, I would treat him as a friend without resentment in my heart.
-I cannot say whether the totally understood my views, but I am OK with that.
+It has been many years since this incident and I rarely see the person who hurt me.
+If I did meet him, I would treat him as a friend without resentment in my heart.
+I cannot say whether he totally understood my views, but I am OK with that.

 © 2017 Carola Finch